crodier/software-blog/_posts/2025-03-27-open-gamma.md

 I think this thing happens, and on software it should be expected.  if you don't take any risks you don't learn anything, and you can miss major opportunities.
 When it does happen, don't chase the good money with the bad, do abort.
 A bad software project never gets better, it gets worse and worse.

-It feels good to skip the analysis
+It feels good to skip the analysis, and start coding !
+Don't do this.

 Overinvest in decisions which will be expensive. first you need to do a cost estimate if the decision impact.

-you can't do this on every decision. but slow down on the big ones.
+You can't invest heavily on every decision. but slow down on the big ones.